rinawasabi/cyber-security-data-privacy/BookingSystem/Phase4/termsofservice.md

 ## 11. Governing Law and Jurisdiction
 These Terms are governed by and interpreted in accordance with the laws of **Finland** and applicable **EU regulations**.
-Any disputes shall be subject to the exclusive jurisdiction of the courts of Helsinki, Finland.
+Any disputes shall be subject to the exclusive jurisdiction of the courts of Kokkola, Finland.

 ---

 ## 12. Contact Information
 If you have any questions about these Terms or the use of the Booking System, please contact:

-**CyberSecure Solutions Ltd.**
+**CentriaCyber Ltd.**
 Email: support@centriacyber.com
 Address: 12 Innovation Street, Kokkola, Finland

 ---

-© 2025 CyberSecure Solutions Ltd. All rights reserved.
+© 2025 CentriaCyber Ltd. All rights reserved.